 While many app developers have been racing to overhaul their products to fit iOS 7’s new minimalist style, most are watching from the sidelines to see how customers respond to it.

+the new operating system.
 Another area of possible confusion among iPhone users is iOS 7’s new touchscreen gestures used to move within and between apps, which do away with design flourishes that mimic physical buttons.
 It’s a move that some have compared to the way buttons and badges on 1990s websites gave way to simple text links for navigation.
 However, some designers worry that many people won’t understand which words they can tap to make a change, and which they can’t.

 Tom Boates, vice-president of user experience at fitness app Runkeeper, says these changes by Apple resemble Microsoft’s Windows Phone, which was popular with some early adopters but has failed to win over the public.